JustintyC/InventoryGUI/README.md

 ## User Stories
 ### As a user, I want to be able to:

-- Open and hide inventory from view
+- Clearly view the inventory
 - Add and remove items from inventory
+- Create new items that can be added into the inventory
 - Manually re-order items in inventory
 - Have stackable and non-stackable items
 - Automatically organize inventory